-Laryngeal cancer is a disease in which cancer cells grow in the larynx.
-The larynx is a tube-shaped organ inside the neck that lies between the throat and the windpipe.
-Its main function is to produce sound for speaking.
+Laryngeal cancer is the growth of cancer cells in the larynx.
+The larynx is also known as the voicebox.
+It is a tube-shaped organ between the throat and the windpipe.
+It produces sound for speaking.

-It is not clear exactly what causes these problems in the cells, but it is probably a combination of genetics and environment.
+It is not clear what causes changes in the cells.
+It is likely a combination of genes and environment.

-Laryngeal cancer is more common in men, and in people over 55 years old.
-It is also more common in African Americans.
-Other factors that may increase your chances of aryngeal cancer:
+Laryngeal cancer is more common in men, and people over 55 years old.
+Other things that may raise the risk are:

 Laryngeal cancer may cause:

 - A lump in the throat or neck

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.